audioscavenger/dms-gui/README.md

 A graphical user interface for managing DMS ([Docker-Mailserver](https://github.com/docker-mailserver/docker-mailserver)).
 This portal aims to manage all aspects of DMS including email accounts, aliases, xapian indexes, and DNS entries.

-Warning: no authentication security has been added yet!
+Warning: NO authentication has been added yet!
 Anyone with access to your docker network and knowledge of the api calls can do anything!
+Use a proxy like [swag](https://docs.linuxserver.io/general/swag/).

 Warning: The whole thing relies on mounting `/var/run/docker.sock` so it can run commands on the DMS container.
 Don't trust me and look at the code. `Caddy` will be implemented in the future to plug this risk.